Billing, Cancellations & Refunds:

 Cancellations & Refunds

-The Visiting Scholar Health Insurance Plan is intended for visiting scholars who are unable to secure adequate health insurance from an outside source, not as a means to expedite the visa application process.
+The Visiting Scholar Plan is intended for international visiting scholars who are unable to secure adequate health insurance from an outside source, not as a means to expedite the visa application process.
 Incoming visitors who will be providing their own insurance are encouraged to submit their policy information as early as possible to avoid application delays.
 See Waiver Process for more information.

 Refund of pre-paid premium is made only in the following instances:

-- Early Departure: Visiting Scholar Health Insurance may be terminated when a scholar leaves the University early and the Office of Risk Management is notified in writing within 30 days of the scholar's departure.
+- Early Departure: Visiting Scholar Plan may be terminated when a scholar leaves the University early and the Office of Risk Management is notified in writing within 30 days of the scholar's departure.
 If notification is submitted in advance, coverage will terminate on the date after the scholar departs from the US.
 Any unearned premium will be returned to the host department.
 Cancellation requests received within 30 days of departure will take effect on the date of notification and a prorated refund will be issued.
 Coverage cannot be canceled retroactively.
 Refund requests submitted after 30 days will be denied.

 - Research Appointment Canceled: It is the responsibility of the host department to notify the Office of Risk Management when the scholar cancels or misses his/her research appointment.
 A $100 cancellation fee will be applied if the request to terminate coverage is submitted more than 30 days after the scholar's intended start date.
 Please note that premium can only be refunded in the same fiscal year payment was made.